viperproject/prusti-dev/dev-guide/src/pipeline/prusti.md

 - The MIR of functions that should be checked is obtained.
 - MIR is encoded into VIR - Prusti's intermediate representation.
 - VIR is enriched with `fold`/`unfold` statements and other ghost code.
-- VIR is simplified and optimised.
+- VIR is simplified and optimized.

 > - [`prusti/src/verifier.rs` - `verify`](https://github.com/viperproject/prusti-dev/blob/143e673dc19b4c1363efade90ffee4f77641ec11/prusti/src/verifier.rs#L15-L72) - function combining the steps in this stage.